 Address: 2040 N. Santa Fe Ave., Vista, CA 92083

 The Antique Gas & Steam Engine Museum is also home to several specialty exhibits and classes, as well as the American Craft Weekend.
-At the Blacksmith Barn, visitors can watch as a trained blacksmith goes over the details of the trade.
+At the Blacksmith Barn, visitors can watch as a trained blacksmith goes over the trade details.

 See Related: Best Cheap Places to Travel in the US